58.5% of Google searches now end without a single click.

 Step 4: Optimize Your Google Business Profile for Greater Relevance

-For local and service-area businesses, your Google Business Profile controls your Map Pack presence and appears prominently in branded searches.
+For local and service-area businesses, your Google Business Profile (formerly known as Google My Business) controls your Map Pack presence and appears prominently in branded searches.
+Learn the full set of Google Business Profile ranking tactics that move the needle for local businesses.

 “Never define your business as a Service Area Business unless you want to disappear completely from the Google Map Pack.
 Google primarily shows businesses with physical addresses.”